birkin/primo_functional_tests/scratch_file.md

 √ replace working Lock() with Semaphore( 0 ) and test.

-- while I have the existing error, improve error-handling so the process is closed. (continue)
+√ while I have the existing error, improve error-handling so the process is closed. (continue)

-- handle dict correctly.
+√ handle dict correctly.

+- work on writing TO gsheet.

+- identfiy record info.

+- separate non-logged in & logged-in tests

 ---